GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/constitutiveDeveloperGuide.rst

 that hold the properties (or fields) handled and, their derivatives w.r.t to the fields needed to update each property.
 Each property is stored as an array in which the first dimension represents the elementIndex and the second dimension the index of the integration point.
-These dimensions are determined by the number of elemetns of the subregion on which each constitutive model is registered, and by the type of discretization method chosen.
+These dimensions are determined by the number of elements of the subregion on which each constitutive model is registered, and by the type of discretization method chosen.
 Additionally, vectorial and tensorial will also have an additional dimension to identify their components.
 Similarly, for multiphase fluid models an additional dimension will be